-Having a walk among flowers and plants might seem like a good idea, however health officials are warning people about a wild plant which has a great danger to those who touch it.
+Having a walk among flowers and plants is one of the best things about summer BUT health officials are warning people about a wild plant which has a great danger to those who touch it.

 Hogweed is the name of the plant, or Heracleum mantegazzianum, which is now rapidly growing is many states throughout the U.S.

 A single touch of the plant’s sap leads to serious burns and permanent blindness also.

 It is widely known as giant cow parsley, giant cow parsley, cartwheel-flower or hogsbane.

 The plant has been seen in the states of Maryland, Michigan, Ohio, Vermont, New York, Virginia, and Washington.

 The plant grows up to 14 feet and has dark green leaves which reach up to 5 feet in diameter AND has an empty, thick stem which has white hairs and purple specks and dots, with amazingly beautiful white flowers, but don’t let that fool you, this is one of the most dangerous plants in the planet.